wlchrist/swift-nio-ftp/README.md

 # SwiftNIO-FTP

-A pipeline for FTP built in Swift NIO.
+A pipeline for FTP built with Swift NIO.